-1. “I’m unable to log in!”
+1. “I can’t log in!”

 2. “I’ve got the dreaded blue screen of death!”

-3. “I deleted some important files!”
+3. “I deleted an important file!”

 4. “I just closed my document without saving!”